 3. DON’T SETTLE.
 For the wrong reasons or people.
-Enough said.

 6. Your vibe attracts your tribe.
 Very similar to #1.
 Want to be happy?
 Surround yourself with happy people.
 Beware of the ones that suck your good energy out.
 Those vampires truly exist!

 7. Learn how to listen.
 Can’t tell you how many times my significant other gets annoyed with me because I’m trying to think about a million things at once while listening to him.
 Wrong.
-Those other things can wait, so make the time for your loved ones when they need you.
+Those other things can wait, so make time for your loved ones when they need you.

 8. Learn how to listen to your body.
 You may be on a strict diet, but if you’re feeling like having a piece of chocolate, eat that damn chocolate!
 There’s probably a reason why you’re feeling like this so just do it.
 Don’t forget moderation is key, though.

 9. Learn how to listen to your moods.
 Not only your friends and family will thank you, but you’re also feel that much better.
 Want examples?
 I tend to get anxiety over my workload (specifically, every time I put something off until the last possible minute) or small goals for the day that I don’t feel like reaching that day, so I get upset with myself.
 Over the past few years, I learned how to navigate through my moods and get most of my work done when I’m truly feeling at my best.
 I’m not an early bird by design, but I know that’s when I perform and deliver best.
 Consequently, most of the times I will do the light work like editing photos late at night, and then write my posts early in the morning when I’m feeling refreshed.
 I’m also not guilt tripping myself anymore for rescheduling posts if I truly don’t feel like I can give my best that day.
 Makes sense?